qingreee1/material-theme-jetbrains-docs/docs/acknowledgements.md

 <img class="avatar-img" src="https://avatars3.githubusercontent.com/u/309292?v=4&s=460">

-The original creator of the Jetbrains plugin.
+The original creator of the JetBrains plugin.
 Thanks to his ingeniosity we finally had an alternative to the bland native themes that are Darcula and IntelliJ.
 He was curious enough to dig into the code in order to find the settings that let plugin developers control the theme colors and replace icons.
 I learnt a lot from him.

 ##### Ihor Oleksandrov ([@ihodev](https://github.com/ihodev))